-Table N3: UPMC Community HealthCh noices Covered Home and Community-Based Services Adult Daily Living Non-Medical Transportation Assistive Technology Nursing Behavior Therapy Nutritional Counseling Benefits Counseling Occupational Therapy Career Assessment Participant-Directed Community Supports Cognitive Rehabilitation Participant-Directed Goods and Services Community Integration Personal Assistance Services Community Transition Services Personal Emergency Response System Counseling Pest Eradication Employment Skills Development Physical Therapy Financial Management Services Residential Habilitation Home Adaptations Respite Home Delivered Meals Specialized Medical Equipment and Supplies Home Health Aide Speech and Language Therapy Job Coaching Structured Day Habilitation Job Finding Telecare Vehicle Modifications
+Table N3: UPMC Community HealthChoices Covered Home- and Community-Based Services

+Adult Daily Living Nursing

+Assistive Technology Nutritional Counseling

+Behavior Therapy Occupational Therapy

+Benefits Counseling Participant-Directed Community Supports

+Career Assessment Participant-Directed Goods and Services

+Chore Services Personal Assistance Services

+Cognitive Rehabilitation Personal Emergency Response System

+Community Integration Pest Eradication

+Community Transition Services Physical Therapy

+Counseling Residential Habilitation

+Employment Skills Development Respite

+Financial Management Services Specialized Medical Equipment and Supplies

+Home Adaptations Speech and Language Therapy

+Home Delivered Meals Structured Day Habilitation

+Home Health Aide Telecare

+Job Coaching Teleservice - Cognitive Rehabilitation Therapy

+Job Finding Teleservice - Counseling

+Non-Medical Transportation Teleservice - Nutritional Consultation

+Nutritional Counseling Vehicle Modifications

-Note: Some services are included on both the UPMC Community HealthChoices covered Physical Health Services list and the UPMC Community HealthChoices covered Home and Community-Based Services list.
+Note: Some services are included on both the UPMC Community HealthChoices covered Physical Health Services list and the UPMC Community HealthChoices covered Home- and Community-Based Services list.
 Requests for authorization of these services will be reviewed through coordination between UPMC Health Plan's Utilization Management and Service Coordination department.
-Home and Community-Based Services will be covered as part of a Participant's LTSS benefits only if the Participant's primary medical coverage (e.g., Medicare or private insurance) does not cover the services in question or if service limitations have been reached.
+Home- and Community-Based Services will be covered as part of a Participant's LTSS benefits only if the Participant's primary medical coverage (e.g., Medicare or private insurance) does not cover the services in question or if service limitations have been reached.

-Definitions for the LTSS services listed above can be found in the §1915(c) Home and Community-Based Services Waiver, as may be amended from time to time at dhs.pa.gov/HealthChoices/HC-Services/Pages/CHC-Supporting-Documents.aspx.
+Definitions for the LTSS services listed above can be found in the §1915(c) Home- and Community-Based Services Waiver, as may be amended from time to time at dhs.pa.gov/HealthChoices/HC-Services/Pages/CHC-Supporting-Documents.aspx.

-Note: Definitions are found in the most recent version of the §1915(c) Waiver Document on that page.
+➤ Note: Definitions are found in the most recent version of the §1915(c) Waiver Document on that page.

-To learn more about LTSS-covered services, contact Provider Services at 1-844-860-9303 from 8 a.m. to 5 p.m.
-Monday through Friday.
+To learn more about LTSS-covered services, contact Provider Services at 1-844-860-9303 Monday through Friday between 8 a.m. and 5 p.m.

-Coverage can be verified at upmchealthplan.com/providers or by contacting Provider Services at 1-844-860-9303, from 8 a.m. to 5 p.m.
-Monday through Friday.
+Coverage can be verified at upmchealthplan.com/providers or by contacting Provider Services at 1-844-860-9303 Monday through Friday between 8 a.m. and 5 p.m.

-➤ Note: When a Participant transfers assets for less than fair market value during the look-back period for Medical Assistance eligibility, the Participant is subject to a period of ineligibility for payment of Nursing Facility services and Home and Community Based Services, known as a "penalty period."
+➤ Note: When a Participant transfers assets for less than fair market value during the look-back period for Medical Assistance eligibility, the Participant is subject to a period of ineligibility for payment of Nursing Facility services and Homeand Community- Based Services, known as a "penalty period."
 To maintain compliance with the federal and state rules regarding penalty periods, UPMC Community HealthChoices cannot pay Nursing Facility or Home and Community-Based Services claims for Participants who are subject to a penalty period.
-Claims for Nursing Facility or Home and Community-Based Service during the penalty period will be denied.
-Participants are responsible to pay for Nursing Facility or Home and Community-Based Services until their penalty period has ended.
-Providers must collect payment for Nursing Facility or Home and Community-Based Services provided during the penalty period directly from the Participant.
-UPMC Community HealthChoices may recoup payments for Nursing Facility or Home and Community-Based Services made in error to the provider during the Participant's penalty period.
+Claims for Nursing Facility or Home- and Community-Based Service during the penalty period will be denied.
+Participants are responsible to pay for Nursing Facility or Home- and Community-Based Services until their penalty period has ended.
+Providers must collect payment for Nursing Facility or Home- and Community-Based Services provided during the penalty period directly from the Participant.
+UPMC Community HealthChoices may recoup payments for Nursing Facility or Home- and Community-Based Services made in error to the provider during the Participant's penalty period.